18F/before-you-ship/_pages/security/dynamic-scanning.md

 You will need a running application to test, which you will want to be as production-like as possible.
 The 'Attack' scripts shouldn't do anything destructive, but will cause a spike in requests and errors. **Inform your team and #devops before running it on live (not locally-hosted) sites.**

+We gave an introduction to ZAP talk as part of our engineering tech talks series.
+[Vulnerability with OWASP ZAP](https://www.youtube.com/watch?v=2Dp7pAvKHaM) ([more info and slides](https://github.com/18F/tech-talks/tree/master/vuln-scanning))

+To get started:

 1. [Install the ZAP desktop app](https://github.com/zaproxy/zaproxy/wiki/Downloads).
 1. In the Quick Start tab, enter the URL of your application.
     * While you will need to run against production for the official ATO, you can also try out ZAP running against a local server.